-On an average day, most people experience minor aches and pains of some kind.
-Burning pain tends to be a sensation that gets your attention, whether you are in the middle of your running workout or sitting at your desk.
-Burning pain in the back of your thigh often points to nerve pain and should be checked out by your doctor.
+Most people occasionally experience minor aches and pains of no major consequence.
+But burning pain tends to be a sensation that commands your attention, whether you are in the middle of your workout or sitting at your desk.
+Burning pain in the back of your thigh usually points to a nerve problem, which should be evaluated by your doctor.

 Sciatica describes a constellation of symptoms caused by compression of the sciatic nerve.
 The roots of this nerve arise from lower end of the spinal cord, exiting between the spinal bones, or vertebrae.
 Vertebral discs separate these bones, maintaining sufficient space to allow nerve roots from the spinal cord to exit unencumbered.
 Protrusion of a disc, or disc herniation, often leads to compression of nerve roots at the level of the affected disc.

 Herniated discs in the lumbosacral spine in the low back at the L4, L5 or S1 level characteristically cause pain in the back of the thigh and buttocks.
 The painful sensations that result vary and may be described as burning, shock-like, achy or cramp-like.
 Low back pain is also frequently present, although the thigh pain tends to be more severe.
 Pain in the back of the thigh caused by a herniated disc is typically aggravated by sitting or bending forward, and relieved by lying down.